 Enterprise architecture artefacts are high-level descriptions or models that describe how the council information technology architecture as a whole operates and interacts with others, what applications it uses to do this and how those applications function.
 These documents can be used to assist in making future decisions about ICT and information management within the organisation.

-CBC appointed Information Professionals Group as the lead consultant to assist with this project.
+They appointed Information Professionals Group as the lead consultant to assist with this project.

 We advised that the project should start with a focus on applications architecture.
 This allowed us to immediately identify opportunities for improvement and provide a starting point for expansion into infrastructure architecture and technology.

-From the start, we collaborated with the CBC Business Systems architect to ensure we were developing artefacts based on a shared understanding.
+From the start, we collaborated with the their Business Systems architect to ensure we were developing artefacts based on a shared understanding.
 This approach helped us avoid any inconsistency as they progressed through different stages, as well as allowing potential improvements to be identified and addressed early.

 We also utilised the Information Professionals Group Local Government reference architecture, and known examples from existing local government technology architecture.
-This provided a baseline to compare with the CBC Current State and helped to make the whole project faster and more efficient.
+This provided a baseline to compare with the its Current State and helped to make the whole project faster and more efficient.

 By working in an iterative way, with regular version reviews and feedback sessions, we were able to manage expectations while also adapting to changing requirements for the information system architecture.
 This collaborative environment also helped to develop the skills of internal staff across the council.